Esadruhn/owkin_elixir_hackathon/README.md

 - Start by looking at the [quick start notebook](substra_materials/titanic_example/quick_start.ipynb).
 Understand it and run it in both debug and remote mode.
 - Then look at the [fl_example](fl_example).
 Make sure you can run the `main.py` file in debug mode.
 Once it's working you can modify the `algo.py` file to use your own algorithm.

+The only files you need to change are the [algo.py](./fl_example/substra_assets/algo/algo.py) for the algo code and the [Dockerfile](./fl_example/substra_assets/algo/Dockerfile) for the requirements (to install pytorch instead of tensorflow for example).

 ## Share the code